 - Possess basic soccer experience

-- Attend the mandatory volunteer training (Dedicated and Floater buddies must all attend)
+- Attend a volunteer training (all new volunteers must attend)

 Each session will be one hour long, filled with fun games and activities.
 Each Champion player will be matched to a “buddy,” and they will play together all season long.